 Patents and trademarks are recognised at cost of acquisition.
 Patents and trademarks have a finite life and are carried at cost less any accumulated amortisation and any impairment losses.
-Patents and trademarks are amortised over their useful life which is estimated to be 7 years.
+Patents and trademarks are amortised over their useful life which is estimated to be 7 year or 15 years, depending on the product.